-The aim of The Trust is to provide a safe and supportive environment that secures the well-being and best learning outcomes for children.
+The aim of our school is to provide a safe and supportive environment that secures the well-being and best learning outcomes for children.
 All staff members are made aware of the boundaries of appropriate behaviour and conduct.
-These matters form part of staff induction and are outlined in the Staff Handbook.
+These matters form part of staff induction and are outlined in the Staff Handbook which includes the Code of Conduct.
 We do, however recognise that sometimes allegations of abuse are made and when they occur they are distressing and difficult for all.
 We also understand that some allegations are genuine and that there are adults who deliberately seek to harm or abuse children.
-Each school takes all possible steps to safeguard our children and ensure that the adults in the Trust are safe to work with children.
+Our school takes all possible steps to safeguard our children and ensure that the adults in our school are safe to work with children.

-Supply staff, whilst not employed by a school are under the supervision, direction and control of the board of governors when working in a school.
-If we receive an allegation about an individual that is not directly employed by the Trust for example, supply teachers we will discuss with the employer/agency whether it is appropriate to suspend the supply teacher or to redeploy them to another part of the Trust, whilst they carry out an investigation.
+Supply staff, whilst not employed by the school are under the supervision, direction and control of the governing body when working in the school.
+If we receive an allegation about an individual that is not directly employed by the school for example, supply teachers we will discuss with the employer/agency whether it is appropriate to suspend the supply teacher or to redeploy them to another part of the school, whilst they carry out an investigation.
 We will usually take the lead in collecting the facts from children and other staff and work in partnership with the employer and LADO to manage the process.

-We will always ensure that the procedures outlined in Chapter 7 of the London Child Protection Procedures are adhered to and will seek appropriate advice from the Local Authority Designated Officer in Newham (LADO) by telephone 0203 373803 or email cprt.lado@nwham.gov.uk or in Redbridge by telephone020 8708 5350 or email helen.curtis@redbridge.gov.uk
+We will always ensure that the procedures outlined in Chapter 7 of the London Child Protection Procedures are adhered to and will seek appropriate advice from the Local Authority Designated Officer (LADO) by telephone 0203 373803 or email cprt.lado@nwham.gov.uk